Posted by Marketing Manager on April 18, 2016 10:45 am

 Rest assured this is fun learning, and you’ll make great strides if you put forth the effort.
 Throw several times a week if you can.
+Attend a VUL throwing club.
 Find a throwing partner on your team or by posting in our forum.

 Don’t just practice throwing to a stationary partner.
 Practice throwing to someone running in stride.
 Practice throwing with a person marking you (defending your throw).

 Ultimate involves a lot of running, and you’ll play points where it’s the last thing you want to be doing.
 This deserves to be a tip on its own because of it.
 Mistakes happen most often in ultimate when players are tired.